 Classic Doctor Who is on KBTC, the PBS station out of Tacoma.
-So, here is the KBTC Doctor Who schedule (as best as we can guess it).
+So, here is the KBTC Doctor Who schedule, featuring Sylvester McCoy as the Doctor.

-BBC America is also the home of Torchwood reruns in the United States.
+BBC America is also the home of Torchwood reruns in the United States, which now includes the Miracle Day series.
 Here's the current schedule:

 Information about the show, including web editions of some out-of-print Doctor Who novels and new made-for-the-Internet stories, can be found at the BBC's Doctor Who website at bbc.co.uk/doctorwho/.

 Want to see some of the websites shown or mentioned in the show, or that are otherwise part of the show?

 The BBC's website has some made-for-internet stories.
 A new pre-Ecclesston ninth Doctor, played by Richard E. Grant, appears in the fortieth anniversary story, "Scream of the Shalka" (www.bbc.co.uk/doctorwho/classic/webcasts/shalka/).
 The sixth Doctor meets up with the Cybermen in "Real Time" (www.bbc.co.uk/doctorwho/classic/webcasts/realtime/).
 The made-for-Internet version of "Shada," featuring Paul McGann as the Doctor, Lalla Ward as Romana, and John Leeson as K-9, is back, and can be found at www.bbc.co.uk/doctorwho/classic/webcasts/shada/.

 David Tennant is now a doctor!
 The actor best known as the Tenth Doctor received an honorary doctorate in drama from his alma mater, the Royal Scottish Academy of Music and Drama.
 Steven Moffat also received an honorary doctorate, from the University of West Scotland.